gordonjgz/econ_phd_consulting_job_market/Econ_Consulting_Interview.md

 5. Don't be controlled by your prior, and be fair to both sides.
 6. Use AI as a good mock interview tool for case interviews.

+Regardless of the format, you should treat your interview as a conversation.
+It helps a lot to not treat it as an interview.
+Be cool, but do not try hard to look cool.

+### 3. Fly outs
+Just like academia flyouts, consulting flyouts usually have your presentation (usually your JMP) and multiple rounds of interviews.
+The interviews themselves are largely similar to first-round interviews, but focus more on culture fit, your presentation skills instead of gauging your technical skills.
+Here are a couple of important tips in addition to the typical JMP presentation in academia:

+1. Be nice to administrative people.
+This is very important.
+If you get hired by the firm, they will be your colleague as well.
+When coordinating flights, try to be easy to work with and follow the reimbursement guidelines.
+2. For your JMP, ask about the length.
+Typically, an academia flyout will have your presentation to be 75-90 mins.
+In consulting, it's likely to be 60 mins, meaning you will need to cut down some slides.
+3. For your slides, be extra, extra careful regarding typos, mislabeling, and the clarity of your graph.
+4. Just like academia presentation, you need to make sure people with basic economic knowledge can mostly understand what you are doing.
+5. Be honest about your shortcomings and don't try to be too defensive.
+6. I personally will not recommend trying too hard to tailor to consulting audiences, especially for IO students.
+They understand this is your JMP produced for research purposes, and authenticity is an asset here.